 Proposal to bring cement back into planning

 Sales revenue plummeted, with some profits decreasing, while others were incurring losses.
-Dozens of production lines have had to temporarily stop production, accept exports below production costs, and have extremely difficult finances.
-This is the common situation of cement industry enterprises at this time.
+Dozens of production lines had to temporarily stop production, accept exports below production cost, and financial difficulties were extremely difficult… This is the general situation of cement industry enterprises at this time.

 According to the latest report from VNCA, the total number of cement production lines invested nationwide is 92.
 In the period 2011-2020, massive investment in cement, the whole industry has 26 more production lines, with a capacity of 41 million tons/year, bringing the total number of cement production lines nationwide to 85, with a total designed capacity of more than 104 million tons.

-Last year, total cement and clinker production output reached only 92.9 million tons, with the industry's average production line operating at only 75% of its total design capacity.
-Total consumption output in 2023 will reach 87.8 million tons, equal to 88% of that in 2022.
+Last year, total cement and clinker production output reached only 92.9 million tons, with the average industry-wide production line operating at only 75% of its total design capacity.
+Total consumption output in 2023 is expected to reach 87.8 million tons, equal to 88% of that in 2022.

-“The oversupply of cement is even greater, as there has been no industry planning for the past 6 years, and approval is mainly based on local proposals to the Prime Minister.
+“The cement surplus is even greater, as there has been no industry planning for the past 6 years, and approval is mainly based on local recommendations to the Prime Minister.
 It is necessary to review the implementation of planning and licensing for cement projects,” Mr. Nguyen Quang Cung, Chairman of VNCA, suggested.

 In fact, in 2017, the Law on Planning came into effect, abolishing product planning, including cement products, from which investment in cement production projects was carried out in accordance with the provisions of the law on investment.